 #2 Study the art of compositions

-It doesn’t matter how great the light is or how good your Lightroom skills are; an image that lacks a solid composition won’t have the same impact as one that does.
-Sure, it might make someone stop up for a moment or two but it’s not going to be one that’s remembered.
+It doesn’t matter how great the light is or how good your Lightroom skills are; an image that lacks a solid composition won’t have the same impact.
+Sure, it might make someone stop for a moment or two, but it’s not going to be a photo that’s remembered.

-Therefore, one of the steps to becoming a better photographer in 2021 is to study the art of compositions.
+Therefore, one of the steps to becoming a better photographer in 2024 is to study the art of composition.

 Recommended Reading: 5 Compositional Guidelines in Landscape Photography